 | Total | $7,660 | $639 |

 Some of these are firm — the insurance bill arrives twice a year for a known amount.
-Some are estimates — pet care, in particular, runs about $600 in a good year and $1,400 in a bad one.
+Some are estimates — pet care, in particular, might run about $600 in a good year and $1,400 in a bad one.
 The point is not to be precisely right; it is to be in the right neighborhood.

 You do not need a sinking fund for things that genuinely cannot be predicted.
 You need one for things you have decided to pretend you cannot predict.